 2. Frugal celebrations – Enjoy the holidays on a budget

-There are plenty of ways to celebrate Christmas and the new year while sticking to a tight budget.
+There are plenty of ways to celebrate birthdays, Easter, Christmas, the New Year and any other occasion while sticking to a tight budget.
 Here are some popular low budget ideas to celebrate the holidays:

 - Shop for presents throughout the year to catch the best deals as they become available,